pmadden90/experience-ireland/README.md

 Interface Design - I have utilised a search bar and a checkbox in the search bar.
 The checkbox allows users to restrict their search to within the bounds of the map view.
-// Since my site is quite simple I really did not need to do much design
-// here.
-I just kept in mind
-// that my site should have a familiar look similar to other common sites.

 Navigation Design - since the project contains a single webpage, the only navigation required is scrolling.